Experts say mobile payments are safer than physical cards and cash, but they aren’t hacker-proof.

 3. Your phone can become infected with malware

 Cyber criminals use malware to remotely commandeer computers, smartphones and other devices or steal users’ passwords and other private information.
 Malware infection typically results from an unwitting user clicking on a sketchy ad or a phony link sent by a malicious third party.
 Computers are generally more vulnerable than cellphones, but mobile malware is a growing threat.

 “Mobile malware is becoming more prevalent, and some of it is very destructive,” Inscoe said.

-What to do: Smartphones are generally safer than computers when it comes to malware.
-A bank or card issuer can employ security features on its own payment or banking app, but it can’t control the security features of third-party browsers where many customers manage their online accounts.
+What to do: A bank or card issuer can employ security features on its own payment or banking app, but it can’t control the security features of third-party browsers where many customers manage their online accounts.

 Nevertheless, avoid clicking on links included in suspicious ads, email or text messages from unfamiliar sources.
 And Clyde recommends installing anti-virus software on your phone as an extra safeguard.

 “I always like to say anything is possible,” he said.
 “Just as you’re careful on your PC and what you click on or might accidentally download, you should be careful on your phone.”